 Stalking is described as a pattern of unwanted behavior that usually includes harassing, monitoring, repeatedly contacting, or following a person around.
 Such behavior can cause a person to feel afraid, threatened, and intimidated.
 An even the electronic form of stalking called Cyberstalking qualifies as a crime.
 Even if staking does not involve any physical harm to the victim, it can have a negative mental impact on them.

 What to do if you or anyone close to you is being stalked?

 Stalking can be of different forms, and the best course of action varies from situation to situation.
 The court provides a protection order, but you need to take some action to ensure you are safe.
-If you feel that the situation is becoming serious, you need to speak to a domestic violence lawyer immediately.
+If you feel that the situation is becoming serious, you need to immediately speak to a domestic violence lawyer.
 Anyone above the age of 16 can seek court protection on their own.
 If you are an undocumented immigrant, you will be offered the same help as the citizens and other documented immigrants.
 However, you need to first speak to your lawyer to ensure that going to a law enforcement agency is best for you.
 If the person being stalked is your child or a vulnerable person close to you, you can seek legal help on their behalf.